sun-li/vim/README.md

 * tagbar
 * tabular

-I also highly recommend 'molokai' color scheme.
+I also recommend 'molokai' color scheme, which is involved in this .virmc file.

-## Keys
+## Key Maps

 Firstly, the leader key is mapped to `,` key.